-Wall Street firms will reduce bonuses rather than cut jobs to control expenses this year, said Betsy Graseck, a Morgan Stanley (MS) bank analyst in New York.
+Wall Street firms will reduce bonuses rather than cut jobs to control expenses this year, said Betsy Graseck, a Morgan Stanley (MS:US) bank analyst in New York.

 Compensation will probably drop from a year ago as banks attempt to avoid further headcount reductions, Graseck said today in an interview on Bloomberg Television’s “Surveillance” with Tom Keene and Scarlet Fu.
 Cuts will come from bonuses rather than base salaries, Graseck said.